jobovy/galpy/doc/source/actionAngle.rst

 >>> o.Tp() #The azimuthal period
 >>> o.TrTp() #pi*Tr/Tp

+NOTE: spherical action-angle coordinates are largely untested and likely wrong.

 Action-angle coordinates for axisymmetric potentials
 -----------------------------------------------------

-Action-angle coordinates in the symmetry plane can also be computed for all axisymmetric potentials.
+Action-angle coordinates can also be computed for all axisymmetric potentials using the adiabatic approximation.
 Starting where we began for the previous example, we can initialize

 >>> o= Orbit(vxvv=[1.,0.1,1.1,0.,0.,0.])